 It’s more of a fishing beach than a swimming beach – although a thin piece of sand between the rocky shore would make a nice spot for a dip in summer.

-There’s not much wildlife, as most of the walk is along a thin sliver of bush between the ocean and some expensive real estate.
+There’s not much wildlife, as most of the Taronga Zoo to Balmoral Beach walk is along a thin sliver of bush between the ocean and some expensive real estate.
 A solitary white-faced heron is on the beach, and on the trail back up a ubiquitous bush turkey is pecking at a discarded box of chicken McNuggets!

-We then follow the eastern side of Bradleys Head back up towards Athol Hall, where we started, before continuing around Taylors Bay.
+We now follow the eastern side of Bradleys Head back up towards Athol Hall, where we started, before continuing around Taylors Bay.